wandb/weave/docs/CONTRIBUTING_DOCS.md

 Service doc generation loads the `openapi.json` file describing the server, processes it, then uses the `docusaurus-plugin-openapi-docs` plugin to generate markdown files from that specification.

 To improve docs, basically follow FastAPI's instructions to create good Swagger docs by adding field-level and endpoint-level documentation using their APIs.
-Assuming your have made some changes, `docs/scripts/generate_service_api_spec.py` needs a server to point to.
+Assuming you have made some changes, `docs/scripts/generate_service_api_spec.py` needs a server to point to.
 You can either deploy to prod, or run the server locally and point to it in `docs/scripts/generate_service_api_spec.py`.
 From there, `docs/scripts/generate_service_api_spec.py` will download the spec, clean it up, and build the docs!

 ### Notebook Doc Gen